 Hiccapop Inflatable Toddler Travel Bed Review

-The Hiccapop Inflatable Toddler Portable Mattress comes with 2 pieces, the inner mattress and outer edge with built-in bed rail to stop little ones rolling.
+The Hiccapop Inflatable Toddler Portable Mattress comes with 2 pieces, the inner mattress and outer edge with a built-in bed rail to stop little ones rolling.
 It takes just 30 seconds to inflate and has a quick-release valve which makes deflating easy.
 It is the same size as a standard toddler or crib mattress so standard sheets can be used.
 A regular crib sheet fits on the inner inflatable mattress.
 The pump works on a US voltage and is meant for a 110V outlet.
 It can be sponge washed to clean, but a lined sheet is another option.
 The Hiccapop comes in a duffel storage bag and is one of the lightest options available.
 The Hiccapop is one of the most popular inflatable toddler beds due to it lightness and portability.

 See here for more information.

 Toddler Inflatable Travel Bed – One Step Ahead Review

 This Toddler Inflatable Travel Bed was designed by One Step Ahead and The Shrunks.
 It comes in two pieces; a fully-detached mattress and built-in 5″ bumpers to help stop little ones from from rolling out.
 The outside ring is twin size but the mattress is crib size.
 It folds up small enough to fit in carry on luggage, without taking up too much space.
 Shrunks is a popular choice for parents searching for the best toddler travel beds.